yegor256/blog/_posts/2015/aug/2015-08-04-nine-steps-start-software-project.md

   Ruby, Python, Go, Scala, and tons of others.
 {% endhighlight %}

-{% quote Each decision must be traceable to the person who made it %}
+{% quote Each decision must be traceable to the person who made it. %}

 These decisions are very high-level, but I still need to document them.
 As you see, I'm not explaining